-- Contact us and schedule appointment to determine if the entire tooth came out
+- Contact us and schedule an appointment to determine if the entire tooth came out.

-What should I do if my child bit his/her lip after leaving the dentist?
+What should I do if my child bites their lip after leaving the dentist?

-- If excessive bleeding occurs, contact us as soon as possible or visit to the emergency room
+- If excessive bleeding occurs, contact us as soon as possible or visit the emergency room.

 What should I do if my child cracks a tooth?